-In line with Cabinet requirements, this report gives an update on New Zealand Police's progress in actioning recommendations from the 2007 Commission of Inquiry into Police Conduct (COI).
+In line with Cabinet requirements, this report updates New Zealand Police's progress in implementing recommendations from the 2007 Commission of Inquiry into Police Conduct (COI).
 Police is responsible for implementing 47 of the COI's 60 recommendations [see Appendix].
+To characterise the progress achieved, Police-specific COI recommendations are categorised according to whether:

-To help communicate the state of progress achieved, recommendations are categorised depending upon whether: [1] action has been taken, but things are still at a fairly early stage of implementation ("actioned"); [2], the implementation process is more advanced, with measures in place and their effect being monitored, but the solution is not yet fully embedded ("implemented"); or [3], whether full implementation has been achieved, meaning the recommendation can be considered closed from an audit perspective ("complete").
+- 1. action has been taken, but is at a fairly early stage of implementation ('actioned'); - 2. the implementation process is more advanced, with measures in place and their effect being monitored ('implemented); or - 3. the solutions are in place and fully embedded, meaning the recommendation can be considered closed from an audit perspective ('complete').

-Notable progress this quarter
+Notable progress this quarter - completed recommendations